The History of Lakeside for Children

 Lakeside Academy is Sequel’s staff-secure residential program operating on the campus of Lakeside for Children.
 Staff members help students focus on the confrontation and redirection of negative behavior while recognizing desired, positive behavior.

 Lakeside, which is accredited by the Joint Commission as a behavioral health institution, is licensed by the State of Michigan for 124 beds.
-Fifteen beds are reserved for girls and a couple are always kept open to accommodate boys or girls who might have nowhere else to go on short notice.
 About 50 percent of students come from Michigan with a few from Kalamazoo and Southwest Michigan.
 Others come from nearly a dozen states including California, Washington, Indiana, and Tennessee.

-Throughout their Lakeside stay – from 30 days to more than 18 months, with an average of about 180 days – students are challenged to analyze failures and experience successes in nearly every area of life.
+Throughout their Lakeside stay – six to 12 months or longer – students are challenged to analyze failures and experience successes in nearly every area of life.

-Since 2013, they have attended school year-round on the Lakeside campus in a charter school authorized by Kalamazoo Regional Educational Services Agency, or KRESA.
-The school has an independent school board and teachers who teach to State of Michigan mandated educational policies.
+Since 2013, they have attended school year-round on campus in our own Lakeside Charter School.
+Authorized by Central Michigan University, the school is governed by an independent school board and administrators.
+Our teachers teach to State of Michigan mandated educational policies.

 Students typically arrive on campus behind their school-age peers in reading, math, and other scholastic measures.
 Lakeside Charter School helps them recover lost school credits that will transfer to their home school district, and put them on a path to graduate high school or receive a GED.
 Several Lakeside students earn their high school diploma or GED every semester.
 Numerous students now go on to community colleges and universities in Michigan and elsewhere.

-Parallel to this, Lakeside Academy helps them receive the counseling, role modeling, and other support they need to develop the life skills and self-discipline necessary to lead a successful life.
-Once they realize they are in a safe supportive environment with a positive peer culture, they blossom and mature.
+Parallel to this, Lakeside Academy helps students receive the counseling, role modeling, and other support they need to develop the life skills and self-discipline necessary to lead successful lives.
+Once students realize they are in a safe and supportive environment with a positive peer culture, they blossom and mature.

 Lakeside and the Community